kyleboon/kyleboon.org/source/_posts/2014-05-02-multi-factor-authentication-part-two.markdown

 }
 ```

 The authentication provider is just validating the token from the user is '1234'.
-Next we'll add twilio integration to actually send a token in a text message.
 After the token is validated,  a new Authentication Token with the fully populated list of roles is created and returned.

 There is additional configuration that needs to be done to wire the beans correctly and register the beans correctly in spring security and that can been on [github](https://github.com/kyleboon/two-step-authentication-example/compare/step1...step2).